Principal elliptic bundles and compact homogeneous l.c.K. manifolds: Introduction

-here $I(X_{P}) \in \mathbb{Z}$ denotes the Fano index of $X_{P}$.
+here $I(X_{P}) \in \mathbbm{Z}$ denotes the Fano index of $X_{P}$.
 Combining Theorem \ref{Theorem2} with \cite[Theorem 4.2]{PedersenPoonSwann}, we obtain the following result:

-\begin{theorem-non} Let $(M,[g],D,J)$ be a compact homogeneous Hermitian-Einstein-Weyl manifold, such that $\dim_{\mathbb{R}}(M) \geq 6$, and let $K$ be the compact connected Lie group which acts on $M$ by preserving the Hermitian-Einstein-Weyl structure.
-Suppose also that $K_{{\text{ss}}}$ is simply connected and has a unique simple component.
-Then, we have that
+\begin{theorem-non} Let $(M,[g],D,J)$ be a compact homogeneous Hermitian-Einstein-Weyl manifold, such that $\dim_{\mathbbm{R}}(M) \geq 6$, and let $K$ be the compact connected Lie group which acts on $M$ by preserving the Hermitian-Einstein-Weyl structure.
+Suppose that $K_{{\text{ss}}}$ is simply connected and has a unique simple component.
+Then, the Lee form $\theta_{g} \in \Omega^{1}(M)$ associated to the Hermitian-Einstein-Weyl metric $g$ is locally described by